 1 – Check the backups are running on schedule

 The first step is for you to log into Google Drive (or your preferred cloud storage) to check that your backups are running on schedule (minimum weekly, but preferably daily).
-If for any reason they’ve stopped running, then you’ll need to update the settings for your backup plugin (my preferred plugin for backups is Updraft Plus).
-I would also recommend that you download the latest backup files from your cloud storage to a separate backup folder on your computer (not the one that replicates with your cloud storage).
-This will give you a spare backup to insure again accidentally deleting the backups in the cloud.
+If for any reason they’ve stopped running, then you’ll need to update the settings for your backup plugin (my preferred plugin for backups is Updraft Plus) and run a new backup.

 I’ve discussed backups in my post on why you need to take backups of your website, so check this out first if you haven’t already set up a backup schedule.

 2 – Update the core WordPress software